 Tour route: Most people enter and crowd around the biggest pit, Pit 1, that has the arrayed Warriors.
 So instead, visit the pits in reverse order.
 When you enter in, go left towards the Bronze Chariot Exhibition Room and circle around counterclockwise and see the Warriors last.
 See more Terracotta Warriors Tour Tips>>

 Guided tours: We try to help you make your visit to the Terracotta Army museum as enjoyable as possible.
 We arrange a good time to visit and buy the tickets so as to avoid the lines.
 See our Xi'an Essence Tour>>

-The Mysterious Place: We can provide an up-close visit to ancient treasures, facilitated by an archeological organization, as an exclusive experience for our customers.
+Exclusive experiences: We can provide an up-close visit to ancient treasures, facilitated by an archaeological organization, as an exclusive experience for our customers.
+There's no crowding there!
 See more beyond ordinary activities in Xi'an.

 What makes Huangshan Scenic Area seem particularly crowded are the narrow mountain paths that get clogged to frustrated lines at bottlenecks in peak season.

 The West Sea Canyon (西海大峡谷) route, known as the back route, up the Yellow Mountains is less frequented than the front ways that most tourists crowds go.
 There is spectacular scenery and less crowded trails to explore.
 People say that this section of the park is the most beautiful.